Online Tee Times

 That's Papago.
 It brings out the golf crazed in a way $250 resort courses seldom do.

-Papago Golf Course is not close to one of the best municipal courses in the country.
-But it's a lot better than your average muni, a course worth working into a Phoenix-Scottsdale vacation.
+Papago Golf Course is a lot better than your average muni -- and it's a course worth working into a Phoenix-Scottsdale vacation.

 Papago is an especially good bargain at twilight, and this is actually the best time to play it.
 There's just something about putting out under those buttes with the moon moving into the sky.
 You will never be alone at near dark here either.